xvferdy/fem-ecommerce-product-page/my-notes.md

 - my html semantic failed
 - work with svg
 - I dont know how to work with method inside object that can acces other object property
+- z-inex cta button higher than header (good news is our app not scroll not reaching cta)

 ## readme
 - material only for small complicated, avoid using framework if posible